 In the intensional environment it is fairly straightforward to formalize a common knowledge.
 Let f be a wff that represents a fact which is declared to be known to every reasoning agent in the system.
-The formula f is a common knowledge if and only if for all k ε K and all $a_i \epsilon PK$ the intension of f , INT(f) $\epsilon \Theta(a, k)$.
-Therefore, V(f, k) = 1 if and only if V($a$ KNOW(f)& ... a_n KNOW(f), k) = 1 for all k ε K. Let CM(f) denote that the wff f is a common knowledge and augment the epistemic language L_e with a monadic epistemic operator 'AKNOW' (read 'all know' or 'everybody knows').
-Then V(CM(f), k) = 1 if and only if V(AKNOW^I(f), k) = 1 for all k ε K. However, if a complex is the only primitive notion in the system then the problem of propositional identity and equivalence remains unsolved.
+The formula f is a common knowledge if and only if for all $k \in K$ and all $a_i \in PK$ the intension of f, $INT(f) \in \Theta(a, k)$.
+Therefore, V(f, k) = 1 if and only if $V(aKNOW(f)\& ...\&{n}KNOW(f), k) = 1$ for all $k \in K$.
+Let CM(f) denote that the wff f is a common knowledge and augment the epistemic language L_e with a monadic epistemic operator 'AKNOW' (read 'all know' or 'everybody knows').
+Then V(CM(f), k) = 1 if and only if $V(AKNOW^n(f), k) = 1$ for all $k \in K$.

+However, if a complex is the only primitive notion in the system then the problem of propositional identity and equivalence remains unsolved.
 A possible avenue for resolving the omniscience is based on some archaic ideas in epistemology [15, 25, 44] where a new primitive such as a context is introduced in the semantics of the system.
 Then a meaning of a wff f is a function from the set of ordered pairs $\{, <j, b>, <k, c>, ...\}$ to the set 2 and is denoted by MEAN(f).
-The first element of each order pair is drawn from the set of possible complexes K, while the second element from the set of possible contexts Y. Now, the identity between two propositions, p and q, can be defined as an identity between the respective meanings of the propositions, i. e., MEAN(p) = MEAN(q).
+The first element of each order pair is drawn from the set of possible complexes K, while the second element from the set of possible contexts Y. Now, the identity between two propositions, p and q, can be defined as an identity between the respective meanings of the propositions, i. e., MEAN(p) \equiv MEAN(q).
 The notion of meaning of an expression allows an unrestricted interchange on the basis of identity at every complex and in every context.

 Similarily, the issue of non-monotonic reasoning can be addressed by introducing time as a primitive notion.
-Now, the extended meaning of a wff f can be defined as a set of ordered triples $\{, <j,$ b, u>, ... $\}$.
+Now, the extended meaning of a wff f can be defined as a set of ordered triples {, <j, b, u>, ...}.
 The idea is to have monotonic reasoning on a micro-level within small time intervals.
 The effect of non-monotonic reasoning will be on a macro level, where a knowledge set of a reasoning agent does not necessarily have conservative extensions.
 The use of context and time represent interesting possibilities for an extension of the propositional system for reasoning about knowledge.